dmaring/simple_shell/README.md

 # simple_shell

-simple_shell is a project to emulate the capabilities of the venerable [Bourne shell](https://en.wikipedia.org/wiki/Bourne_shell). simple_shell aims at replicate its functionality allowing the user to interact with a cli to run executables and scripts, access shell built-ins, and manipulate files.
+simple_shell is a project to emulate the capabilities of the venerable [Bourne shell](https://en.wikipedia.org/wiki/Bourne_shell). simple_shell aims to replicate shell's functionality allowing the user to interact with a cli to run executables and scripts, access shell built-ins, and manipulate files.

 ## Getting Started

 These instructions will help you get a copy of simple_shell on to your local machine.
-It shows how to use simple_shell with examples, as well as its capabilities.
+They show how to use simple_shell with examples and demonstrate its capabilities.

 ### Prerequisites